Algorithmic Assistance with Recommendation-Dependent Preferences

-\blfootnote{ Bryce McLaughlin (\href{mailto:brycem@stanford.edu}{brycem@stanford.edu}) and Jann Spiess (\href{mailto:jspiess@stanford.edu}{jspiess@stanford.edu}), Graduate School of Business, Stanford University.
-We thank Talia Gillis and audience members at the 2022 MSOM Conference for helpful comments and suggestions. }
+\begin{nonblind} \blfootnote{ Bryce McLaughlin (\href{mailto:brycemcl@wharton.upenn.edu}{brycemcl@wharton.upenn.edu}), Wharton School, University of Pennsylvania; Jann Spiess (\href{mailto:jspiess@stanford.edu}{jspiess@stanford.edu}), Graduate School of Business, Stanford University.
+We thank Talia Gillis, Asa Palley, Clare Snyder, and audience members at the 2022 MSOM Conference, the 2022 INFORMS Annual Meeting, the 2023 EC conference, UW--Madison, Stanford, and Columbia for helpful comments and suggestions.
+This manuscript supersedes an earlier version that was accepted and presented at EC'23, with an extended abstract published as: McLaughlin, Bryce and Jann Spiess (2023).
+Algorithmic Assistance with Recommendation-Dependent Preferences.
+In \emph{Proceedings of the 24th ACM Conference on Economics and Computation (EC'23)}, page 991. } \end{nonblind}

+\begin{blind} \blfootnote{ This manuscript supersedes an earlier version that was accepted and presented at EC'23, with an extended abstract published as: Anonymous (2023).
+Algorithmic Assistance with Recommendation-Dependent Preferences.
+In \emph{Proceedings of the 24th ACM Conference on Economics and Computation (EC'23)}, page 991. } \end{blind}